-Mobile applications can generate a lot of money, however what is real economic benefit of mobile app development?
+Mobile applications can generate a lot of money, however, what is the real economic benefit of mobile app development?

 The market for mobile applications is generating a significant amount of benefits which is not new to people.
 But how much do apps really make on average?
 Tristan Louis, a contributor to Forbes magazine published an interesting article; this prestigious medium helps to know more accurately the economic advantage of apps found on Google Play, App Store and Windows Phone Store.